OfficialCodeVoyage/LinkedIn_Auto_Connector_Bot/README.md

 ## 🌟 Overview

 The LinkedIn Auto Connector Bot is a powerful tool designed to automate connection requests on LinkedIn.
 This bot helps users expand their professional network by sending connection requests to a targeted audience based on specified search criteria.
-It can be customized to send personalized connection messages and can handle multiple LinkedIn accounts.
+It can be customized to send personalized connection messages.

 :star::star::star::star::star: ---> Star the Repo!